Distance Recoloring: -Completeness on Bipartite, Planar, and -Degenerate Graphs

 \subsubsection{Bonsma and Cereceda's \textsc{Sliding Tokens} Variant}

-In a graph $G$, a \textit{(valid) token configuration} is a set of vertices on which tokens are placed such that no two tokens are either on the same vertex or adjacent, i.e., each token configuration forms an \textit{independent set} of $G$.
-A \textit{move} (or \textit{$\mathsf{TS}$-move}) between two token configurations of $G$ involves sliding a token from one vertex to one of its (unoccupied) adjacent neighbors.
-(Note that a move must always results in a valid token configuration.)
-Given a graph $G$ and two token configurations $T_A, T_B$, the \ST problem, first introduced by~\textcite{HearnD05}, asks if there is a sequence of moves transforming $T_A$ into $T_B$.
-Such a sequence, if exists, is called a \textit{$\mathsf{TS}$-sequence} in $G$ between $T_A$ and $T_B$. \textcite{DBLP:journals/tcs/BonsmaC09} claim that \ST is \PSPACE-complete even when restricted to the following set of $(G, T_A, T_B)$ instances.
-For a more detailed explanation, we refer readers to the PhD thesis of \textcite{Cereceda2007}.
+In a graph $G$, a \textit{valid token configuration} is a set of vertices on which tokens are placed such that no two tokens are either on the same or adjacent vertices, i.e., each token configuration forms an \textit{independent set} of $G$.
+A \textit{move} (or \textit{$\mathsf{TS}$-move}) between two token configurations of $G$ involves sliding a single token from one vertex to one of its (unoccupied) neighbors.
+A move must always result in a valid token configuration.
+Given a graph $G$ and two valid token configurations $T_A, T_B$, the \ST problem, first introduced by Hearn and Demaine~\cite{HearnD05}, asks if there is a sequence of moves transforming $T_A$ into $T_B$.
+Such a sequence, if it exists, is called a \textit{$\mathsf{TS}$-sequence} in $G$ between $T_A$ and $T_B$.

+Bonsma and Cereceda~\cite{BonsmaC09} show that \ST is \PSPACE-complete even when restricted to the following set of $(G, T_A, T_B)$ instances.
+For a more detailed explanation, we refer readers to the PhD thesis of Cereceda~\cite{Cereceda2007}.

 \begin{itemize} \item The graph $G$ has three types of gadgets: \textit{token triangles} (a copy of $K_3$), \textit{token edges} (a copy of $K_2$), and \textit{link edges} (a copy of $K_2$).
 Token triangles and token edges are all mutually disjoint.
 They are joined together by link edges in such a way that every vertex of $G$ belongs to exactly one token triangle or one token edge.
 Moreover, every vertex in a token triangle has degree $3$, and $G$ has a planar embedding where every token triangle bounds a face.
 The graph $G$ has maximum degree $3$ and minimum degree $2$. \item The token configurations $T_A$ and $T_B$ are such that every token triangle and every token edge contains exactly one token on one of their vertices. \end{itemize}